 - © Cars must be operated in accordance with state and local laws, common rules of courtesy, and consideration of others.
 All students must be: (1) licensed, (2) covered by insurance and (3) parked no later than 7:55 a.m. - © A copy of driver's license and insurance must be on file in the main office. - © Parking is limited to designated student parking areas. - © Vehicles must be parked immediately upon entering the campus and all occupants must vacate the vehicle promptly.
 All students must leave the parking area(s) immediately and enter the building. - © There is to be no loitering or visiting in the parking areas without permission from the principal.
-Students are not to return to any vehicle during the day without the written permission of the principal.

-- © Students' vehicles may be subject to search if there are reasonable grounds to believe that drugs, alcohol, stolen property or other contraband might be present in the vehicle. - © The school is not responsible for the vehicle or its contents. - © Students must obtain a parking permit from the main office. - © Students must have a valid driver's license to obtain a parking permit. - © Vehicles not complying with parking regulations will be subject to being towed at the owner's expense. - © Middle school students are not allowed to drive to school. - © When parking privileges are suspended, cars of those suspended will be towed if they are on campus. - © If decal is lost, student(s) must immediately buy a replacement.
+Students are not to return to any vehicle during the day without the written permission of the principal. - © The school is not responsible for the vehicle or its contents. - © Students must obtain a parking permit from the main office. - © Students must have a valid driver's license to obtain a parking permit. - © Vehicles not complying with parking regulations will be subject to being towed at the owner's expense. - © Middle school students are not allowed to drive to school. - © When parking privileges are suspended, cars of those suspended will be towed if they are on campus. - © If decal is lost, student(s) must immediately buy a replacement.